atahanuz/spotify-translator/readme.md

   </tr>
 </table>

-That's it!
-Run the application.
-You should see the GUI application, which will stay open until closed and will show translated lyrics of each song in real-time.

 The program uses the Google Translate API to translate lyrics from any language to English, which often takes 2-3 seconds.
 It builds a cache of lyrics of the last played 1000 songs to prevent translating the same songs repeatedly.
 You can change the cache size to any value (or 0 to disable it altogether).
 The cache will be written/read to the `lyrics_cache.pkl` file.